FortyOneTech/ScientificPublicationsDataAnalysis/HOW-TO.md

 ### 2. Starting the Airflow Scheduler

-Start the Airflow scheduler which orchestrates the execution of jobs.
+Open new tab with `Ctrl + T` and start the Airflow scheduler which orchestrates the execution of jobs after activating `venv`.

 **Command:**